SomethingGeneric/website/homelab/linux/debian/falcon/index.md

 # Falcon
-Falcon is a Debian 11 box on my home LAN, used for various non-critical things that I enjoy, but others don't depend on.
+Falcon is a Debian 11 box on my home LAN, used for various things.

 ## TODO: List services/apps